JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

     ```math
     0 = a_H^3 + (c_B + K_a) a_H^2 + \big(K_a(c_A + c_B) + K_w \big) a_H - K_w K_a
     ```
-    We could extract the positive root of this expression inside the output function `h!` to transform the system to an ODE, effectively avoiding the increased complexity of DAEs.
+    We could extract the positive real root of this expression inside the output function `h!` to transform the system to an ODE, effectively avoiding the increased complexity of DAEs.
 The tutorial will still treat the system as a DAE to illustrate its API.

 ### Mass Balance